-You measure your baby’s weight in grams.
+…you measure your baby’s weight in grams.

-The answer to “How old is your baby?” is a story, not a number.
+And the answer to “How old is your baby?” is a story, not a number.

 You sometimes feel more like a nurse than a mom or a dad.